Supplementary information: model training

-The process will take a couple of hours.
-While you wait, you can take a look at a more detailed overview of the speech model that we are training.
+The process takes a couple of hours.
+While you wait, you can look at a more detailed overview of the speech model that we are training.

 Freeze the model

-We need to perform a few extra steps to be able to run the model directly on our microcontroller.
+We must perform a few extra steps to be able to run the model directly on our microcontroller.
 With your trained model, you should run the following command to create a single “frozen graph” file that represents the trained model.

 You now have a file,

 /tmp/tiny_conv.pb, that represents the model.
-This is great, but since we are deploying the model on a tiny device, we need to do everything that we can to make it as small and simple as possible.
+This is great, but because we deploy the model on a tiny device, we must do everything that we can to make it as small and simple as possible.

 Convert the model to the TensorFlow Lite format

-To obtain a converted model that can run on the microcontroller itself, we need to run a conversion script, TensorFlow Lite converter.
+To obtain a converted model that can run on the microcontroller, we must run a conversion script, TensorFlow Lite converter.
 This tool uses clever tricks to make our model as small and efficient as possible and to convert it to a TensorFlow Lite FlatBuffer.
-To reduce the size of the model we used a technique called quantization.
+To reduce the size of the model, we used a technique called quantization.
 All weights and activations in the model get converted from 32-bit floating point format to an 8-bit and fixed-point format.
-This will not only reduce the size of the network, but also avoid floating-point computations, that are more computationally expensive.
+This conversion does not only reduce the size of the network, but also avoids floating-point computations, that are more computationally expensive.

 Run the following command to perform the conversion: